ringcentral/ringcentral-web-phone/README.md

 Not yet implemented.
 Could be done by dialing \*83.
 The account should be enabled for barge/whisper access through system admin.

-## Upgrade Procedure from v0.4.X to 0.6.3
+## Upgrade Procedure from v0.4.X to 0.7.0

-- SDK constructor now allows to add custom UA Configuration parameters like `sessionDescriptionHandlerFactory` , `sessionDescriptionHandlerFactoryOptions` ,  `maxReconnectionAttempts` ,  `reconnectionTimeout`, `connectionTimeout` , `keepAliveDebounce`
+- SDK constructor now allows to add custom UA Configuration parameters like `sessionDescriptionHandlerFactory` , `sessionDescriptionHandlerFactoryOptions`

-- Default values for now set are `maxReconnectionAttempts` = 10 ,  `reconnectionTimeout` = 15 , `connectionTimeout` = 10 and `keepAliveDebounce` = 10

 - SDK now handles rendering HTML Media Elements.
 Pass remoteVideo and localVideo elements via SDK constructor